YottaDB/YDBDoc/GTMAdminOps/dse.rst

 Reinitializes the critical section.

-* The -INIT and -RESET qualifiers together cause all YottaDB/GT.M processes actively accessing that database file to signal an error.
+* The -INIT and -RESET qualifiers together cause all YottaDB processes actively accessing that database file to signal an error.
-* YottaDB/FIS recommends against using -INIT without the -RESET parameter when other processes are actively accessing the region because it risks damaging the database.
+* YottaDB recommends against using -INIT without the -RESET parameter when other processes are actively accessing the region because it risks damaging the database.

 Use only with: -RESET